 This is one of, if not THE, most important steps in making sure your new Prekrasne kitten gets off to a great start.
 The transition room is where your kitten will spend his or her important first days.
-This ensures the kitten feels secure, safe, knows where the litter box is located, is isolated from other household pets, and is not overwhelmed with new sights, sounds, and smells.
+This ensures the kitten feels secure, safe, and knows where to find the litter box.
+Be sure your kitten is not overwhelmed with new sights, sounds, and smells.
 Your kitten may take time to adjust.
 Some walk out of the carrier and own the place, but others can take days or even weeks to adjust to their new home.
-The older they are, the longer it normally takes.
-Just be patient and give your new kitty time.
-If they are nervous and hiding, try just sitting on the floor with a teaser toy or just reading a book.
+The older they are, the longer it takes.
+Be patient and give your new kitty time.
+If they are nervous and hiding, try sitting on the floor with a teaser toy or reading a book.

 If you have another cat in the home, it is important to introduce them slowly.
 When your new kitten is in his/her room, feed the kitten and the resident cat on opposite sides of the door.
-That way they smell and hear each other and associate that with positive feelings and activities.
-Other ideas are to take a blanket or bedding from each kitten and place it with the opposite kitty.
+This technique lets them develop a positive association with the other cat.
+You may also take a blanket or toy from each cat and place it with the other cats.
 Again, you are letting them get used to the other cat's smells before making the introduction.
 Keep in mind, some hissing and hiding at first are pretty normal.

 3. Siberian Proof Your House